AlexsLemonade/refinebio-js/README.md

 #### samples

 This resource can be used to get the detailed information about the sample.
-This may return a list of all sample details with or without filtering or details for a specific sample by its corresponding accession code.
+This may return a list of all sample details with or without filtering or a specific sample information by its corresponding accession code.

 Please view the API documentation for more details.
 | Action | Type | ReDoc | SwaggerUI |